 Positions of leadership impart multiple complex political situations, which the leader must navigate successfully and eloquently.
 To do this, the leader must remain diplomatic.
 Diplomacy for a successful leader involves conflict resolution and the ability to maintain good relationships with the conceding parties.

-The personalities of leaders often deeply affect their leadership style.
+The personality of a leader often deeply affects his or her leadership style.
 Certain leadership styles are more effective in favorable situations, and this phenomenon highlights the importance of an adaptable leader.
 A list of leadership styles is shown in Table 1.
 Practically speaking, most leadership practices are a combination of these styles.

 The authentic leader uses his or her personal experiences to empower members of the organization.
 This style requires that the leader be highly introspective and capable of behaving in a genuine manner.

 The coaching leader authentically promotes the personal development and prosperity of the followers.
-This technique uses constructive feedback to allow team members to address weaknesses and develop positive attributes.
+This technique uses constructive feedback to enable team members to address weaknesses and develop positive attributes.

-The democratic leader involves the team members in practically every decision.
-This spurs a collaborative spirit and even work distribution within the organization.
+The democratic leader involves the team members in practically every decision, which spurs a collaborative spirit and even work distribution within the organization.
 The group effort allows inclusion of the unique talents of each member.
 The leader serves as a facilitator for the group.

 The transactional leader focuses on balancing the organization’s returns with that of the members.
 A reward system promotes the performance of tasks aligned with the organization’s goals.
-This style may be effective for a brief time, but not long-term because it does not value the critically important intangible factors such as personal growth and development of the members.
+This style may be effective for a brief time but not in the long term because it does not value the critically important intangible factors such as personal growth and development of the members.

 Leadership requires an intricate implication of interpersonal communication, and emotional intelligence is the centerpiece.
 Emotional intelligence is a person’s ability to interpret and use emotions appropriately in a social setting.
 Within the leadership framework, emotional intelligence is the most effective predictor of successful leadership.